LondonMae/PLanet-tutorial/README.md

 )
 ```

 The result is a counterbalanced, within-subjects design with three plans.
-Because there are three assignment values of the treatment variable, and we limit the number of plans to the number of assignment values, the result is a latin square.
-By default, the number of plans is the maximum number of plans given the description of the design.
-If we do not limit the number of plans, there are six possible orders, resulting in a fully-counterbalanced design.
+Because there are three assignment values of the treatment variable, each
+treatment condition appears exactly once in each position.
+If we do not limit the number of
+plans, there are six possible orders, resulting in a fully-counterbalanced
+design.

 ### num_trials
 Sets the number of trials for each plan in the design.